-Please note that all pitching sessions will be recorded and some pictures during their pitching will be taken.
+Please note that all pitching sessions will be recorded and pictures will be taken.
 InnoEnergy is free to use, the recorded material and to distribute it between its partners.
-This recorded material could be also used with marketing and communicational purposes
+This recorded material could be also used with marketing and communicational purposes.